windmaomao/proxy-state/README.md

 ### beforeSet

-The  `afterSet` callback is only invoked for the committed changes.
-In order to monitor all change request, we can use the `beforeSet` callback:
+The  `afterSet` callback is only invoked for the accepted changes.
+In order to monitor all changes including the skipped ones, we can use the `beforeSet` callback:

 ```jsx
 const p = proxy({